 Data drives the modern sales rep's daily work.
 But an endless stream of information can overwhelm sales reps and hurt their productivity.
 That's why all companies need someone who can design a standardised approach that turns this constant stream of data into something usable and understandable.

 The best way to derive valuable insights from business data is to agree on standardised sales reports.
 Reporting needs differ from company to company, but standardised sales reports must include the number of:

 - Won and lost deals

 - Generated/worked leads

 Often, sales leadership will have a rough idea of what these figures are and what reports are relevant to the business.
 But they are unlikely to have the technical knowledge to build these reports in the CRM.
 Sales enablement professionals usually bridge this gap.

 These reports can often highlight problems in the sales process that leadership needs to address.
 For example, if the reports show reps have booked a lot of demos but haven't closed many deals, you need to review your demo process.

 Making these types of observations can be done in a sales process audit.
 This in-depth, data-backed analysis of your sales process reveals areas where you can improve.
 Our advice is that you conduct an audit before designing a sales enablement approach so that your decisions are based on sales methods that work.

 Marketers might not be the only people in your company who produce content.
 In fact, at some companies, sales reps and sales support employees create much more content than marketing.

 But every minute a sales rep spends creating content is a minute they're not selling, so you don't need to turn your sales team into full-time content creators.
-But reps do have a good understanding of the customer and what their challenges are - which means they can be a big help in creating personalised, relevant, content.
-When developing sales enablement content, make sure the marketing team works closely with sales to ensure what they're producing is actually valuable to your potential customers.
+But reps do have a good understanding of the customer and their challenges - which means they can help create personalised, relevant content.
+When developing sales enablement content, ensure the marketing team works closely with sales to ensure that what they're producing is valuable to your potential customers.